 You are not required to file a gift tax return unless any single gift exceeds the annual gift tax exclusion for that calendar year.
 The exclusion amount ($14,000 in 2013) is indexed annually for inflation.
 A separate exclusion is applied for each recipient.
 In addition, gifts from spouses are treated separately; so together, each spouse can gift an amount up to the annual exclusion amount to the same person.

 Determining the Gift Tax

 Gift taxes are determined by calculating the tax on all gifts made during the tax year that exceed the annual exclusion amount, and then adding that amount to all the gift taxes from gifts above the exclusion limit from previous years.
 This number is then applied toward an individual’s lifetime applicable exclusion amount.
 If the cumulative sum exceeds the lifetime exclusion, you may owe gift taxes.

 The 2010 Tax Relief Act reunified the estate and gift tax exclusions at $5 million (indexed for inflation), and the American Taxpayer Relief Act of 2012 made the higher exemption amount permanent while increasing the estate and gift tax rate to 40% (up from 35% in 2012).
 Because of inflation, the estate and gift tax exemption is $5.25 million in 2013.
 This enables individuals to make lifetime gifts up to $5.25 million in 2013 before the gift tax is imposed.

-Contact Managing Partner Joseph Maya and the other experienced estate law attorneys at Maya Murphy, P.C. today at (203) 221-3100 or by email at JMaya@Mayalaw.com, to schedule a free initial consultation.
+Contact Managing Partner Joseph Maya and the other experienced attorneys at Maya Murphy, P.C. at (203) 221-3100 or by email at JMaya@Mayalaw.com, to schedule a consultation today.